2020 College Application

 Eligibility: The following individuals are eligible for an Air & Waste Management Association - Niagara Frontier Section (A&WMA-NFS) college scholarship:

 Application: Completed applications must include all information requested below.
-Each section will be worth 25 points for a total of 100 points, judged at the discretion of the education committee.I.
-Affiliation (25 points): For the purpose of awarding points based on affiliation, the committee will consider the following:
+Applications will be judged at the discretion of the education committee.I.
+Affiliation: For the purpose of awarding points based on affiliation, the committee will consider the following:

 III.
-Extracurricular Activities, Community Service and Volunteer Work (25 points): The committee will consider the applicant’s work/intern experience and participation in clubs, sports, organizations, and seminars.
+Extracurricular Activities, Community Service and Volunteer Work: The committee will consider the applicant’s work/intern experience and participation in clubs, sports, organizations, and seminars.
 Special consideration will be given to volunteer work for any AWMA-NFS function.
 Points for extracurricular activities will be based on the following:

-· 10 points will be awarded, up to a total of 25 points, per volunteer work activity for any AWMA-NFS function that the applicant has completed during the past 12 months.
+· volunteer work activity for any AWMA-NFS function that the applicant has completed during the past 12 months.

-· 5 points will be awarded, up to a total of 25 points, per environmental based activity that the applicant has completed during the past 12 months.
+· environmental based activity that the applicant has completed during the past 12 months.

 IV.
-Environmental Essay (25 points): The committee will consider the applicant’s essay describing in 700 words or less an experience the applicant had working to improve the environment (volunteer, school, or work related) or an environmental issue of interest to the student.
+Environmental Essay: The committee will consider the applicant’s essay describing in 700 words or less an experience the applicant had working to improve the environment (volunteer, school, or work related) or an environmental issue of interest to the student.